 Companies need to keep this in mind with their SEO efforts.
 Mastery over on/off-page SEO doesn’t cut it.
-You need to understand user intent and what exactly users are hoping to find when searching for you.
+You need to understand user intent and what exactly users are hoping to find when searching for you and viewing a Google search page.
 For example, if a user needs a local plumber or other contractor, they're more likely to be served a local trust pack result or Google My Business directory listing.
 If a user searches for a well-known persona or company, there's a good chance they'll be served a knowledge panel.

 An example of a knowledge panel found on a Google search page